AnoukSmet/Dog-Health-Tracker/README.md

 This button was set up like my other 'cancel' buttons with an anchor link that takes the user back to the dashboard.

 To add another dog, you will not 'send' a dog_id in the url but only the user_id.
 The dog_id will be created when the user has added the dog.
-To load the dashboard, you need a user_id AND a dog_id in order to display the dashboard of a certain dog.
+To load the view_dashboard, you need a user_id AND a dog_id in order to display the dashboard of a certain dog.
 This was not working as the dog_id will not be generated in case the add dog was cancelled.

+This was working for the cancel add dog when it was the first dog as the blank dashboard doesn't require the dog_id.

 * **Fix**
 I noticed that when I used the back button of my browsers, I was taken back to the previous page, which is the dashboard.